 A barlow knife with a Mediterranean shape: the blade at the large end of a tapered serpentine handle.
 Must have the distinctive long Barlow bolsters.

-Phenolic resin and layers of cloth or paper; makes very fine knife handles.
+Phenolic resin and layers of cloth or paper; makes very fine, strong and durable knife handles.
+Gets slightly tacky when wet, rather than slick.
 Originally a Westinghouse trademark.
 Now Norplex.